cpq/bare-metal-programming-guide/README.md

   s_ticks++;
 }
 ```

+> The `volatile` specifier is required here becase `s_ticks` is modified by the
+> interrupt handler. `volatile` prevents the compiler to optimise/cache
+> `s_ticks` value in a CPU register: instead, generated code always accesses
+> memory.
+That is why you will find `volatile` keywords later in the
+> peripheral, too.

 Note the `volatile` specifier for `s_ticks`.
 Any variable that is changed
 by the IRQ handler, must be marked as `volatile`, in order to prevent the